This post's overview:

 Most beautiful metro stations in St. Petersburg

-There is not much to see in Avtovo apart from of a couple monumental residential buildings from Stalin Era, so I suggest you to move forward to your next metro-destination.
+There is not much to see in Avtovo apart from a couple of monumental residential buildings from the Stalin Era, so I suggest you move forward to your next metro-station.

 Obvodny Kanal is a station that I rarely used in St. Petersburg (also because it opened not so long ago – it’s a great example of modern metro stations in St. Petersburg), but it looks interesting, and to me, it resembles a spaceship.

-Okay, these were the most beautiful stations in St. Petersburg, Russia.
-But of course, beauty is in the eyes of the one looking, so what might seem appealing to me, might not be equally beautiful to you and vice versa, so I recommend you to visit more stations of St. Petersburg metro, to form an opinion of it.
+Okay, these were the most beautiful St. Petersburg metro stations!
+But of course, the beauty is in the eyes of the one looking, so what might seem appealing to me, might not be equally beautiful to you and vice versa, so I recommend you to visit more stations of St. Petersburg metro, to form an opinion of it.